NoelHuibers/Hashiwokakero/README.md

 The project is organized into three main folders:

 - **backend**: Contains the backend code for the Hashi - Bridges Puzzle game.
+- **benches**: Contains the code required for benchmarking.
+- **common**: Shared code and resources that are used by both the backend and frontend.
 - **frontend**: Houses the frontend code, responsible for the user interface and interactions.
-- **common**: Shared code and resources that are used by both the backend and frontend.
+- **solutions**: Contains the .cnf and solution .txt files for all initial test problems.

 ## How to Run